 Smaller and mid-market operators have traditionally used competitive bidding to find the products they need at the lowest price; they want to ensure they’re getting charged as little as possible.
 But this often causes them to spend hours doing research and changing suppliers.
 The result can have a long term impact of the quality and consistency of products and services, and importantly, distract operators from other important areas of the hotel operation.

 Frequently changing suppliers can also increase the likelihood of losing quality products and consistency.
 But remember: Guests want consistency throughout their stay, especially business travelers.
 When that need is met, they view your hotel favorably and share their positive experience on social media sites.
 Happy guests also return.

-More operators are joining buying groups to access savings but also expertise, access to industry trends, updates about new products, and renegotiated contracts that protect their operating costs from inflation.
+As they learn about GPO benefits, more operators are joining buying groups to access savings but also expertise, access to industry trends, updates about new products, and renegotiated contracts that protect their operating costs from inflation.

 Operators that are considering a group purchasing organization like Source1 should take a look at the top 25 products they use and see what kind of savings they could achieve by using strategic sourcing.
 Our strategic sourcing solutions can get you a better price while saving you time — no more shopping around for the best price each month.
 Source1 knows that every dollar matters and that you need the right products at the right price.